-Like all vaccines under development, Chikungunya vaccine candidates investigate various technologies, such as live-attenuated virus vaccines, inactivated viral vaccines, recombinant viral vaccines, chimeric-alphavirus candidates, DNA vaccines, and virus-like particles (VLPs), which focus on optimizing the balance between immunogenicity and safety.
+Like all vaccines under development, Chikungunya vaccine candidates investigate various technologies, such as live-attenuated virus vaccines, inactivated viral vaccines, recombinant viral vaccines, chimeric-alphavirus candidates, DNA vaccines, and virus-like particles, which focus on optimizing the balance between immunogenicity and safety.

 Chikungunya Vaccine Candidates

 VLA1553 is a monovalent, single dose, live-attenuated vaccine candidate.
-VLA1553 is based on an infectious clone (CHIKV LR2006-OPY1) attenuated by deleting a major part of the gene encoding the non-structural replicase complex protein nsP3, aiming for protection against various Chikungunya virus outbreak phylogroups and strains.
-VLA1553 is showing fully sustained titers one year after a single vaccination.
-A total of 4,131 adults aged 18 or above have been recruited across 44 sites in the USA for the pivotal Phase 3 trial, VLA1553-301, which was launched in September 2020.
-If the trial results are positive, the trial is expected to support VLA1553's licensure, says Valneva SE.
+VLA1553 is based on an infectious clone (CHIKV LR2006-OPY1) attenuated by deleting a significant part of the gene encoding the non-structural replicase complex protein nsP3 for protection against various Chikungunya virus outbreak phylogroups and strains.
+VLA1553 is showing fully sustained titers one year after a single vaccination, says Valneva SE.

 MV-CHIK is a Chikungunya vaccine candidate utilizing Themis' measles vector platform.
 MV-CHIK consists of a recombinant live Schwarz-strain measles-vectored vaccine expressing chikungunya virus structural proteins.
-In addition, Themis' vaccination vector has the ability to incorporate large recombinant genes coding for selected antigens into its genome.
+In addition, Themis' vaccination vector can incorporate large recombinant genes coding for selected antigens into its genome.